Anknoit/Anknoit/README.md

 Full Stack Developer & Analyst
 ------------------------------

-I am an Engineer trying to reverse engineer everything I come across, I have been coding for more than a decade now putting my hands on HTML, JavaScript (MERN) , Python (Django, ScikitLearn, Pygame), SQL(Postgres), and let me tell you one thing.......I LOVE IT!!
+I am an Engineer trying to reverse engineer everything I come across, I have been coding for more than a decade now putting my hands on HTML, JavaScript (MERN) , Python (Django, ScikitLearn, Pygame, Numpy, Pandas), SQL(Postgres), and let me tell you one thing.......I LOVE IT!!

 * 🌍  I'm based in Pune
 * 🖥️  See my portfolio at [My Portolio](http://anknoit.github.io/)